 Eligibility criteria for an Overwatch addiction lawsuit:

-- Age: Individuals who are under the age of 25 may be eligible for an Overwatch addiction lawsuit.
+- Age: Players must have been born between 1994 and 2021 to be eligible for an Overwatch addiction lawsuit.
 They must have started playing prior to the age of 24 and began experiencing symptoms before turning 25 years of age.

-- Usage: Individuals must have played Overwatch for at least 3 hours daily for five or more weeks.
+- Usage: Individuals must have played Overwatch for at least 5 hours daily.

 How to Gather Evidence for an Overwatch Addiction Lawsuit